 Rocine's constitutions consists of four primary constitutions,

 each of which is subdivided into a number of subtypes, the

 genotype crases.
 The four primary constitutions are: The Mental,

 Four Primary Constitutions.

 2007 Susan Hysen.

-- Firstly the Mental primary constitution is the genotype
+- Firstly the Mental primary constitution is the genotype form

-of four Genotype crases: the Neurogenic, the Nervi-Motive,
+four Genotype crases: the Neurogenic, the Nervi-Motive,

 the Exesthesic and the Pathetic types.

 - Secondly the Muscular primary constitutional type is the

 genotype of the Sanguine phenotype temperament and corresponds

 to the Air element.
 This primary constitution consists of

-three Genotype crases: the Desmogenic, the Marasmic and
+three Genotype crases: the Desmogenic, the Marasmic and the

 - Thirdly the Vital primary constitution is the genotype of

-the Phlegmatic phenotype temperament; it corresponds
+the Phlegmatic phenotype temperament; it corresponds to the

-Hydripheric, the

-Nitropheric, the Oxypheric, the Lipopheric
+Nitropheric, the Oxypheric, the Lipopheric and the Pallinomic.

-- Fourthly there is the Osseous primary constitution which
+- Fourthly there is the Osseous primary constitution which is

-it corresponds to the Earth element.
+corresponds to the Earth element.
 The Osseous primary

 constitution consists of four Genotype crases: the Calciferic,